redbrain/redbrain/README.md

 Submit an issue in redbrain/redbrain if you need to talk to me for some reason.

-You can shortlink to this page with https://git.io/redbrain .
+You can shortlink to this page with git.io/redbrain .

-Until next time, happy coding!
+Until next time, keep imagining!

 *What's a functional programmer's favorite animal?
 A lamb, duh!*